How to Use a Pregnancy Pillow

 Since it is a smaller version of the U-shaped pillow, it cannot support the bum, back and knees.
 However, it is still a good choice for women who need neck, back and shoulder support.

 The J-shaped pillow is similar to the U-shaped one, but it’s missing a side.
 It’s also referred to as the candy cane pillow.
 This shape provides support to the head, neck, shoulders, bum and knees.
 This is ideal for women who sleep on smaller beds.
-The missing side makes it easy for users to shift from side to back sleeping position.
+The missing side makes it easy for users to shift from the side and back sleeping positions.

 The wedge pillow is another popular pregnancy pillow.
 This type allows you to prop yourself up if you need elevation in the torso area.
 This versatile pillow can be used while sitting or sleeping, and you can even use it to support your bump.